HomeFAQs › Leadership & Team

 What is the tray test and why does it screen out 60% of applicants?

-Traditional hiring never applies this filter: it jumps straight to conversation and discovers weeks later that the person cannot hold four simultaneous orders during a busy business lunch.
-Implementing this test reshapes the entire funnel: instead of interviewing the first 5 applicants who showed up, the restaurant interviews the 5 best among those who can actually do the job.
-The Masterestaurant structured interview uses exactly the same 9 questions for every applicant, in the same order, scored against a 6-competency rubric rated 1 to 5: order memory, objection handling, speed, hygiene, performance under pressure, and attitude toward complaints.
-That consistency raises inter-rater agreement between two different evaluators to 90%, compared to the complete subjectivity of a free-form 15-minute conversation where each manager asks whatever comes to mind.
+The whole funnel changes: instead of interviewing the first 5 applicants who showed up, the restaurant interviews the 5 best among those who can actually do the job.
+Masterestaurant structures the interview with the exact same 9 questions, in the same order, for every applicant, scored against a 6-competency rubric rated 1 to 5 (order memory, objection handling, speed, hygiene, performance under pressure, attitude toward complaints).
+That consistency raises inter-rater agreement between two different evaluators to 90%, against the full subjectivity of a free-form 15-minute chat where each manager asks whatever comes to mind.
+It runs 35 minutes and produces a numerical score comparable across candidates, not an impression.
+Diego F. Parra built this process after watching the same pattern repeat across dozens of restaurants: managers hire whoever reminds them of themselves, or whoever showed up best dressed, not necessarily whoever can serve 120 covers on a Saturday without errors.

 How does Masterestaurant structure the interview to eliminate the 'I liked them' bias?